Table of Contents

-- State Department -- Office of the Assistant Legal Advisor for Treaty Affairs
+- State Department -- Office of Treaty Affairs

-As a last resort, if all else fails, you may contact the Office of the Assistant Legal Advisor for Treaty Affairs by phone (202-647-1345) for clarification on the status of a treaty or agreement.
+As a last resort, if all else fails, contact the State Department's Office of Treaty Affairs by email (firstname.lastname@example.org) for clarification on the status of a particular treaty or agreement.

 Treaties That Never Entered Into Force